 Influencer marketing is a specific kind of marketing that focuses on collaborating with influential niche authorities to deliver your brand’s message to your target audience.
 Rather than using a widespread approach with a single message, you can instead work with influencers to spread the word for you in their own voice, with their unique content, to their already captive audience.

 The great thing about influencers who create their own content is that they put their own unique spin on the content.
 From capturing the images to writing about the product they are promoting, these content creators add a level of authenticity to their marketing that is uniquely their own.
-And in the wake of COVID-19, this uniqueness can be invaluable, as many brands have had to hit the pause button on new content creation.
+This uniqueness can be invaluable, particularly when you a brand needs to hit the pause button on new content creation.
 Influencer content can be created and delivered quickly, which in turn provides brands with content that can be repurposed for different campaigns.
 This is in stark contrast to full branded photo shoots, which often take layers of planning to execute.

 Influencer marketing often works in tandem with social-media marketing and content marketing efforts.
 Most influencer campaigns have some sort of social-media component, whereby influencers are expected to spread the word through their personal social channels.
 Many influencer campaigns also carry a content element in which either the brand creates content for the influencers to post, or they create the content themselves.